-As we all know plant growth regulators are simple organic molecules which play a vital role in growth and development of plants.
+As we all know plant growth regulators are simple organic molecules which play a vital role in the growth and development of plants.
 Apart from these plant hormones or phytohormones, plant growth is also influenced by the certain external factors like temperature, length of a day, light and dark exposures, etc.

-From the observation of W. W. Garner and H. A. Allard, every plant does not require the same amount of light and dark periods for their flowering.
-Plants require only a specific period of light and darkness for their flowering and this term is known as the critical period.
+From the observation of W. W. Garner and H. A. Allard, every plant does not require the same amount of light and dark for their flowering.
+Plants require only a specific phase of light and darkness for their flowering and this term is known as the critical period.
 Based on the observations, they classified plants into three categories.

 - Long day plants — Plants which require longer exposure to light than their critical period. eg. oats, wheat

-- Short day plants– Those plants which require shorter period than their critical period. eg. Chrysanthemum, tobacco, etc.
+- Short day plants– Those plants which require a shorter period than their critical period. eg. Chrysanthemum, tobacco, etc.

 - Day-neutral plants –The plants in which flowering is unaffected by the photoperiod. eg. maize, sunflower, etc.